-The 69th Ranger Scout Group is proud to serve as the Idaho Falls and Ammon, Idaho BPSA scout group.
-Founded in 2015, the 69th Rangers are dedicated to providing inclusive and affirmative traditional scouting activities and community for families.
-Four scouting sections are open to all genders and ages and all focus on a traditional, open and inclusive, outdoor program.
+The 69th Ranger Scout Group is proud to serve as the Idaho Falls and Ammon, Idaho BPSF scout group.
+Founded in 2015, the 69th Rangers provide inclusive and affirmative traditional scouting activities, community, and service opportunities for families.
+Four scouting sections are open to all genders and ages and all focus on a traditional, open, and inclusive, outdoor program.
 We welcome everyone, regardless of race, gender, sexual orientation, religion (or no-religion) or other differentiating factors.
 Our mission is to provide a positive learning environment within the context of democratic participation and social justice.
 We foster the development of scouts in an environment of mutual respect and cooperation.

 Scouting is an outdoor movement and that is part of its character.
 Historically, the appeal of scouting has always been to that element of the vagabond, pioneer and explorer which is part of our nature, and is at its most evident in youth.
-BPSA retains scouting’s original focus on this aspect of the program; and encourages our scouts, parents and volunteers to plan programs that take advantage of being out of doors, whenever and wherever possible, even here in alternately windy/wintry/rainy southeast Idaho.
+BPSF retains scouting’s original focus on this aspect of the program; and encourages our scouts, parents, and volunteers to plan programs that take advantage of being out of doors, whenever and wherever possible, even here in alternately torrid/windy/wintry/rainy southeast Idaho.

-BPSA is a volunteer-led organization with no paid staff.
+BPSF is a volunteer-led organization with no paid staff.
 This approach keeps the focus on the scouting program and helps keep costs down to a minimum.
-Training handbooks are available, along with support material.
+Training handbooks will soon be available, along with support material.
 A range of international opportunities exist for our members through the World Federation of Independent Scouts.

-Visit BPSA-US for more info and resources on the BPSA program.
+Visit the BPSF (provisional) Base Camp Page for more info and resources on the BPSA program.